HarishRajDR/memory-game/README.md

 ## Overview

-Concentration is a circular game where all cards are placed face down on a surface, and two cards are revealed in each turn.
+"Memory Game" is a circular game where all cards are placed face down on a surface, and two cards are revealed in each turn.
 The goal of the game is to uncover pairs of matching cards.

 ## Technologies Used